-- a) State different soil conservation methods in Rwanda - b) Attempt to maintain, conserve or improve the quality of the soils - c) Suggest measures for soi conservation in Rwanda - d) Show concern for soil conservation and its impact on agriculture as an important economic activity such as land use planning, which aims at using land in ways that prevent and or reduce the risk of erosion occurring.
-The purpose of this section is to acquaint the learner with conservation and management measures.
-It is envisaged that the content will also help the learner to evaluate the country's need to utilise the land resources efficiently while protecting its natural environment.
+- a) State different soil conservation methods in Rwanda - b) Attempt to maintain, conserve or improve the quality of the soils - c) Suggest measures for soil conservation in Rwanda - d) Show concern for soil conservation and its impact on agriculture as an important economic activity

 Soil erosion control involves measures which aim at stopping or slowing down erosion processes.
 Rwanda Vision 2020 states that "in order to ensure sustainable development, Rwanda will implement adequate land and water management techniques, coupled with a sound biodiversity policy".
-This includes both direct and indirect erosion control.
+This includes both direct andindirect erosion control, such as land use planning, which aims at using land in ways that prevent and or reduce the risk of erosion occurring.
+The purpose of this section is to acquaint the learner with conservation and management measures.
+It is envisaged that the content will also help the learner to evaluate the country's need to utilise the land resources efficiently while protecting its natural environment.